My Cassette Life

 July 3, 1986

 My old man was a drummer on the snare line of the Racine Kilties in the 1950’s.
 As a teenager, he marched in countless parades and field competitions.
 He eventually became a working musician in the Air Force, in what was then known as French Morocco.
 He played in bands on the Air Force base where he would meet my mother.
-The wed in July 1962, and they had me in May the following year.
+They wed in July 1962, and they had me in May the following year.

 Racine, Wisconsin is known for many things including Danish Kringle, S.C.
 Johnson Wax, J.I.
 Case Tractor, and of course, drum and bugle corp.
 If memory serves me, there were two drum and bugle corps from Racine.
 One was the Racine Scouts, (nicknamed “The Chrome Domes”).
 My old man’s youngest brother marched in that band and played the bass drum.
 My mother’s youngest brother also marched in the color guard with the Kiltie Kadets in the 1960’s.
 Suffice it to say, I saw and heard a lot of drum corp stuff as a kid.